qifwa493/Camera_surface_area/README.md

 ## Intro

-This program uses OpenCV to process images, the detection process can be done automatically or manually.
+This program uses OpenCV to process images, the detection process can be done automatically or manually

-The program is wrapped with a user interface developed using PyQt5.
+The program is wrapped with a user interface developed using PyQt5

-Place the reference object (a 7*10 OpenCV chessboard) on the surface that you want to measure, take a picture of the scene, import the picture to the program, then make the measurement.
+Place the reference object (a 7*10 OpenCV chessboard) on the surface that you want to measure, take a picture of the scene, import the picture to the program, then make the measurement

 ## Packages

-**The program requires Python (3.7.4 or newer); OpenCV (4.1 or newer); Numpy (1.17 or newer); PyQt5 to run.**
+**The program requires Python (3.7.4 or newer); OpenCV (4.1 or newer); Numpy (1.17 or newer); PyQt5 to run**

 - To install OpenCV for Python:
 ```